 1. Developer Relations

-The first book we recommend you get your hands on is Caroline Lewko and James Parton’s Developer Relations: How to Build and Grow a Successful Developer Program.
+The first book we recommend is Caroline Lewko and James Parton’s Developer Relations: How to Build and Grow a Successful Developer Program.

 With combined 30+ years of developer relations experience, Lewko and Parton advise what’s needed to create a dev relation program and the steps to take in order to improve an existing one in this exciting 2021 release.
 Both the eBook and paperback versions are out now.